jessicaschmilovich/Flip-the-Switch/README.md

 # Flip the Switch

-Flip the Switch is a mental wellness app I developed that shares daily motivational quotes, provides AI-powered advice to reframe negative thoughts, tracks moods daily, and offers specific mood challenges using AI to uplift the user's mood.
-Users also receive weekly notifications with mood trends and insight to support their mental health.
+Flip the Switch is a cross-platform mental wellness app I developed that shares daily motivational quotes, provides AI-powered advice to reframe negative thoughts, tracks moods daily, and offers specific mood challenges using AI to uplift the user's mood.
+Users also receive weekly notifications with mood trends and insights to support their mental health.
 I used JavaScript for functionality, React Native for the user interface, and Expo Go for testing and deployment across devices.
 I won the 2024 Congressional App Challenge with this application.

 **Features:**
 1. Daily Quotes